ahmedalfnop/inclusion/README.md

 Inclusion plugins require jQuery library.
 So this dependency was included into `bower.json` for the further development.

 ## TODO
+* Less version
-* Version with mixins instad extends
+* Version with mixins instead extends
 * No-preprocessor version

 ## Changelog